austincrider/Portfolio/README.md

 My name is Austin.
 I love to learn, and I am always trying to improve my skills.

 I have worked in the technology field for over twelve years.
-I have had the pleasure of working in a variety of IT roles (everything from network administration to identity and automation engineering!), and I have met some great people along the way.
+I have had the pleasure of working in a variety of IT roles (everything from network administration to identity and automation engineering), and I have met some great people along the way.

 ## Goals